splashkit/splashkit-translator/README.md

 generated on the class whose name is specified by `class`.

-When `method` is used with the `static` attribute, a _static method_ will be generated on the class whose name is specified by `class`.
+When `method` is used with the `static` attribute, a _static method_ will be generated on the class whose name is specified by `static`.

 ### `constructor`